June 2020| Poetry | 978-1-948814-25-6 | 140 pp | $15.95

 by Linda Hogan

 Poems from Linda Hogan explore new and old ways of experiencing the vagaries of the body and existing in harmony with earth's living beings.
+Throughout this clear-eyed collection, Hogan tenderly excavates how history instructs the present, and envisions a future alive with hope for a healthy and sustainable world that now wavers between loss and survival.

 ABOUT THE AUTHOR